Welcome!

 When you get the slideshow link, I encourage you to make an event of it!
 Put it up on the big screen, grab a yummy beverage, turn the volume up and snuggle up on the couch to watch it together.
 You only get to see these for the first time once, so make the most of that experience!

-After you've seen your slideshow, you will receive your invoice for your final installment.
-Once your final installment is paid in full, your full gallery will be opened.
-Your gallery will be open for 60 days, in which you will be able to download and back up your images, and purchase any products from the store (ie: albums, wall art, keepsake boxes, etc.)
+After you've seen your slideshow, you will be prompted to pay your final installment.
+Once your final installment is paid in full, your full gallery will be opened for viewing and download.
+Your gallery will be open for 3 months, in which you will be able to download and back up your images, and purchase any products from the store (ie: albums, wall art, keepsake boxes, etc.).

 Downloading your files: